calebschoepp/caleb-www/content/blog/2022-halfway-check-in.md

 - [ ] Try out some DeFi protocols.
 - [ ] Buy some NFTs and get involved with the communities.

 [^1]: Checkboxes will be ticked for anything that has been completely finished or is so clearly on track that I consider it complete.
-The latter statement of course leaves open the sad possibility that I will regress in the coming six months and will need to uncheck that box.
+The latter statement of course leaves open the unfortunate possibility that I will regress in the coming six months and will need to uncheck that box.
 How awful.